 A heavy snowstorm and high wind advisory is expected to hit the Donner Pass in California through the end of the week.
 All operating motor vehicles will be required to chain up.
 Shippers need to be on the lookout for potential road closures as the storm hits mid-week.
 Carriers have looked northeast to the Salt Lake City and Denver markets as volume has continued to pick up throughout the month.

-Outbound volume in Denver has increased roughly 28% since the start of March, and outbound volume in Salt Lake City has increased roughly 10% week over week, indicating to carriers that they should not shy away from the historically dead backhaul markets.
+Outbound volume in Denver has increased roughly 28% since the start of March, and outbound volume in Salt Lake City, Utah has increased roughly 10% week over week, indicating to carriers that they should not shy away from the historically dead backhaul markets.

 Looking out across the country, volumes have remained steady over the last week.
 National tender rejection rates fell 4.6% week over week, and have remained below 7%

 With the end of the quarter upon us, some shippers are making a push to move shipments out to customers, but most markets still have a capacity surplus which has moved rejection rates down this week to under 6%.

 With the last day of the quarter falling on a Sunday, there is a high likelihood of higher than normal weekend volume.
 Since capacity remains strong across most of the country, carriers should take advantage of the end of quarter volume by keeping trucks rolling through the weekend.